NL33/electron-git/znext.md

 --change font color and style to look better.
 See github diffs (for readmes) as an example

+--when load the app and check for last folder, make sure it still exists. it may have moved since the app last loaded. so do a check to be sure the path is still there before displaying that folder.
+If the path is not there, just open blank and user selects the new folder

+--when release the app, be sure to remove any z items, like znext and zoverview-notes

 # contact notes

 if link it to github, could tell them about it to get their support